-So why can’t the FDA insure the safety of products from Canadian pharmaceutical exporters – and make sure that it’s as safe as any product leaving an American company?
+So why can’t the FDA ensure the safety of products from Canadian pharmaceutical exporters – and make sure that it’s as safe as any product leaving an American company?

-“Under current law, we don’t have the authority to insure the safety of foreign produced, foreign distributed drugs,” says McClellan.
+“Under current law, we don’t have the authority to ensure the safety of foreign-produced, foreign distributed drugs,” says McClellan.
 So what would motivate the FDA, which is not in the business of profiting from drugs, to put out an alarm about Canadian drugs?

 “The influence of the pharmaceutical industry on our government is huge.
 And the FDA is a part of the executive branch of the government.
 And this is just the propaganda that’s put out to do the drug company’s bidding, to make sure that Americans don’t have access to cheaper drugs,” says Angell.

 “Because then they’ll come to know what’s going on.
 And what’s going on is that these drugs, while they’re made by global companies all over the world, are sold in this country for about double what they’re sold for everywhere else.
 And that they wanna keep secret.”

 “Our interest is in protecting and promoting the health of the public,” says McClellan.